 Corporate Activities Based on the Chugai Code of Practice

-The Chugai Group is a proactive participant in the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry, the entity which issues the pharmaceutical industry’s voluntary guidelines, and in the Code Committee of the Japan Pharmaceutical Manufacturers Association.
-We have also established our own Chugai Code of Practice, and promote ethical corporate behavior not only in our promotional activities but also in the interactions between all of our officers and employees with researchers, medical professionals and patient groups.
+In Japan, we are a proactive participant in the Fair Trade Council of the Ethical Pharmaceutical Drugs Marketing Industry, the entity which issues the pharmaceutical industry’s voluntary guidelines, and in the Code Compliance Committee of the Japan Pharmaceutical Manufacturers Association.
+We have also established our own Chugai Code of Practice, and promote ethical corporate behavior not only in our promotional activities but also in the interactions between all of our officers and employees with researchers, healthcare professionals and patient groups.

 CCC and Human Rights Training

 Chugai conducts annual training for all employees.
 In the first half of the year, the content focuses on corporate ethics, and in the second, on respect for human rights.